Complete the wiring

 - Place an M3 nut into the slot just inside the hole in the front of the microscope base.

-- Place another M3 nut into the slot above the Sangaboard power connector on the Pi stand.
+- Place another M3 nut into the slot above the Sangaboard power connector on the electronics drawer.

-- Slide the Pi stand into the microscope base making sure not to pinch any wires.
+- Slide the electronics drawer into the microscope base making sure not to pinch any wires.

-- Hold the Pi stand in place with two M3x10 cap head screws which should screw into the two nuts.
+- Hold the electronics drawer in place with two M3x10 cap head screws which should screw into the two nuts.

 To power up your microscope you will need a power supply.